GeneKao/programming-notes/git/README.md

 - $ git commit --amend # (modify the last commit Don&#39;t use it in Public History)
 - $ git revert 43s20r # (create a new commit to undo)
 - $ git reset HEAD~1 # (Be careful!
 Don't use it in Public History)
-- $ git reset --mixed HEAD~1 # (move to working directory, this is default, add and commit)
+- $ git reset --mixed HEAD~1 # (move to the working directory, this is the default, add and commit)
 - $ git reset --soft HEAD~1 # (move to staging index, commit)
 - $ git reset --hard HEAD~1 # (move to trash, deleted)
 ```